apache/trafficserver/doc/admin-guide/plugins/slice.en.rst

 first block and starts sending byte content, examining each block header and sends its bytes to the client until the client request is satisfied.

-Any extra bytes at the end of the last block are consumed by the the Slice plugin to allow cache_range_requests to finish the block fetch to ensure the block is cached.
+Any extra bytes at the end of the last block are consumed by the Slice plugin to allow cache_range_requests to finish the block fetch to ensure the block is cached.